Grace Removals

-Grace Removals is an Australian Removals company.
+Grace Removals is an Australian removals company.

 History

-Grace Removals was established in 1911 when retailer Grace Brothers established a furniture removal division in Sydney.
+Grace Removals was established in 1911 when retailer Grace Bros established a furniture removal division in Sydney.
 In the mid-1960s it expanded to operate in all states in Australia.
 In 1984, Grace Removals was purchased by Brambles.
-In 1994 it was sold to Crown Worldwide Group.
+In 1994 it was sold to Jim Thompson, the founder and owner of the Crown Worldwide Group.

+For many years, Grace Removals sponsored advertising at the end of the credits of several Australian soap operas produced by the Grundy Organisation, including the international cult serial, Prisoner: Cell Block H (Ten Network; 1979-1986).
+The advertisement was cut out of international broadcasts of Prisoner, however, they can be seen on the subsequent DVD release of the entire series.
+Other Grundy productions with Grace Removals sponsorship slides include The Young Doctors (Nine Network; 1976-1983) and The Restless Years (Ten Network, 1977-1981).